GooFit/GooFit/README.md

 using namespace GooFit;

 // Place this at the beginning of main
-Application app{"Optional discription", argc, argv};
+Application app{"Optional description", argc, argv};

 // Command line options can be added here.